-Factory Reset
+Factory reset

-If the radio's display locks up or stops functioning properly, you might need to reset your radio.
+If the radio's display locks up or stops functioning properly, you might need to reset your UHF radio.

-Caution:

-This procedure clears all the information you have stored in your radio.
+Caution: this procedure clears all the information you have stored in your UHF radio.
+Before you reset your UHF radio, try turning it off and on again.
+If your UHF radio is still not functioning correctly you may need to reset the UHF radio.

-Before resetting your radio, try turning it off and on again.
-If your radio is still not functioning correctly it may need to be reset to its default settings.
-While holding the Channel up button, Turn the radio on, only LCD backlight will be on for 1 to 2 seconds.
-The radio will then return to its original factory out condition.
+While holding the F/DPX button, turn the UHF radio on.
+INITI AL will be displayed for 1 to 2 seconds, the radio will then return to its original display.